 Ongoing organization and offering costs of the Partnership are paid for by the General Partner and reimbursed by the Partnership.
-The organization and offering costs in the amounts of \$396,889, \$571,407, and \$770,629 for the years ended December 31, 2017, 2016, and 2015, respectively, are shown on the consolidated statement of operations.
+The organization and offering costs in the amounts of \$272,786, \$396,889, and \$571,407 for the years ended December 31, 2018, 2017, and 2016, respectively, are shown on the consolidated statement of operations.

 Operating expenses of the Partnership are paid for by the General Partner and reimbursed by the Partnership.
 To the extent operating expenses are less than 0.25 percent of the Partnership's average month-end net assets during the year, the difference may be reimbursed pro rata to record-holders as of December 31 of each year.
-The operating expenses in the amounts of \$344,710, \$493,715, and \$666,353 for the years ended December 31, 2017, 2016, and 2015, respectively, are shown on the consolidated statement of operations.
+The operating expenses in the amounts of \$237,141, \$344,710, and \$493,715 for the years ended December 31, 2018, 2017, and 2016, respectively, are shown on the consolidated statement of operations.

 An entity owned in part and controlled by Mr. Kavanagh, who indirectly controls and is president of Dearborn Capital Management, L.L.C., the general partner of the Partnership, and in part by Mr. Al Rayes, who is a principal of the general partner, and an entity owned in part and controlled by Mr. Meehan, the chief operating officer of the general partner, purchased a minority ownership interest in EMC, which is one of the commodity trading advisors of the Partnership.
 The general partner, on behalf of the Partnership, pays EMC a quarterly consulting fee and a quarterly incentive fee based on new trading profits, if any, achieved on EMC's allocated net assets at the end of each period.
-For the years ended December 31, 2017 and 2016, EMC was paid approximately \$235,600 and \$467,700, respectively, in consulting fees and \$0 and \$47,500, respectively, in incentive fees.
+For the years ended December 31, 2018, 2017 and 2016, EMC was paid approximately \$130,400, \$235,600 and \$467,700, respectively, in consulting fees and \$0, \$0, and \$47,500, respectively, in incentive fees.

-During July 2017, the Partnership invested \$7.3 million of its cash balances previously held in GP Cash Management in Class I shares of the Grant Park Absolute Return Fund ("GPARF") and has reinvested dividends received from GPARF in the amount of approximately \$480,000.
-The fair value of the Partnership's investment in GPARF at December 31, 2017 was \$7,683,587.
-GPARF is one among several series of Northern Lights Fund Trust, a Delaware statutory trust organized on January 19, 2005.
-The Trust is registered under the Investment Company Act of
+During July 2017, the Partnership invested \$7.3 million of its cash balances previously held in GP Cash Management in Class I shares of the Grant Park Absolute Return Fund ("GPARF"), reinvested dividends received from GPARF in the amount of approximately \$492,000, and redeemed the investment in the amount of \$6,656,237 by the liquidation date of GPARF.
+GPARF liquidated on December 21, 2018.
+GPARF was one among several series of

-1940 as an open-ended mutual fund.
-The General Partner of the Partnership is registered as an investment adviser with the SEC under the Investment Advisers Act of 1940, and acts as investment adviser to GPARF.
-RCM, which is also one of the Partnership's trading advisors, acts as sub-adviser to GPARF.
-GPARF's investment objective is to allocate its assets between two independent, underlying strategies: an investment growth strategy and a fixed income strategy.
-The general partner credits the dollar amount of any fees it earns as investment adviser of GPARF with respect to the Partnership's assets invested in GPARF towards the portion of the Partnership's brokerage charge retained by the general partner.
-For the year ended December 31, 2017 the credit amounted to \$29,741 and is included in net gains (losses) from securities in the consolidated statement of operations.
+Northern Lights Fund Trust, a Delaware statutory trust organized on January 19, 2005.
+The Trust is registered under the Investment Company Act of 1940 as an open-ended mutual fund.
+The General Partner of the Partnership is registered as an investment adviser with the SEC under the Investment Advisers Act of 1940, and acted as investment adviser to GPARF.
+RCM, which is also one of the Partnership's trading advisors, acted as sub-adviser to GPARF.
+GPARF's investment objective was to allocate its assets between two independent, underlying strategies: an investment growth strategy and a fixed income strategy.
+The general partner credited the dollar amount of any fees it earned as investment adviser of GPARF with respect to the Partnership's assets invested in GPARF towards the portion of the Partnership's brokerage charge retained by the general partner.
+For the years ended December 31, 2018 and 2017 the credit amounted to \$51,321 and \$29,741, respectively, and is included in net gains (losses) from securities in the consolidated statement of operations.